-- How to Hide Desktop Icons on Mac Using Terminal
+- How to hide desktop icons on Mac using Terminal

-How to Hide Desktop Icons on Mac Using Terminal
+How to hide desktop icons on Mac using Terminal

-Step #2.
-Now, you have to type the following command:
+- Now, enter the following command:

 defaults write com.apple.finder CreateDesktop -bool false

+- Next up, hit the Enter key.
 Voila!
 Check out the desktop; there won’t be any files on the screen.

 defaults write com.apple.finder CreateDesktop -bool true; killall Finder

-Step #1.
-First off, download HiddenMe on your computer and launch it.
+- First off, download HiddenMe on your computer and launch it.

-Now, all the files will go away from the screen.
+- Now, all the files will go away from the screen.
 If you want to bring them back, click on the circle icon and then select Show Desktop Icons.

-Note: if you ever want to remove the HiddenMe icon from the menu bar, click on it and select Quit.
+Note: If you ever want to remove the HiddenMe icon from the menu bar, click on it and select Quit.

 So, how does this feature work?
 Well, it basically organizes all the files into file types and then places them on the right edge of the screen.
 However, you have the option to stack them based on date added, date modified, and more.

 To use it, right-click on the View menu and select Use Stacks.
 To sort or group stacks based on your preference, right-click on the desktop and then select Sort stacks by/Group stacks → choose the preferred option.

 Alternatively, you can drag the unwanted icons to Trash to remove them.

 You would like to refer these posts as well: